-Student use of University computers and information systems
+Student Use of University Computers and Information Systems

-Computer clusters are available for student use at numerous locations around campus, including the Leon S. McGoogan Health Science Library on the Omaha campus and Calvin T. Ryan Library on Kearney campus.
+Computer clusters are available for student use at numerous locations around campus, including the third floor of the Michael Sorrell Center on Omaha campus and Calvin T. Ryan Library on Kearney campus.
+Please reference: